-The Civic Action Team has repeatedly demonstrated that they can rise to leadership challenges and were willing to grow as young professionals.
+The Civic Action Team has repeatedly demonstrated that they can rise to leadership challenges and are willing to grow as young professionals.
 Among them, their accomplishments have included:

 - Leading GIVE projects

 - Coordinating Give & Go, Pacific Votes, and the Community Collaboration Celebration

 - Attending conferences such as the Race Amity Conference (Boston, MA), Catalyst Conference (Seattle, WA), Continuums of Service Conference (Long Beach, CA), Civic Leadership & Democratic Engagement Conference (Anaheim, CA), and National Conference on Race and Ethnicity in Higher Education (Portland, OR)